 In this report, we also present low estimates of trade misinvoicing, which follow the same basic logic of what have been GFI's standard estimates in previous reports (referred to in this report as the high estimates).
 The low estimates are intended to present the volume of illicit financial flows strictly between developing countries and advanced countries; that is, the low estimates exclude that part of measurable IFFs moving between developing countries.
 At the individual country level, the higher, scaled-up estimates may be interpreted as an accurate estimate of that country's misinvoicing propensity in all of its trade.
 However, because these scaled-up estimates include trade gaps between developing countries, adding the misinvoicing estimates for any two developing countries may lead to overcounting in the total, with the likelihood of overcounting rising as the number of countries being aggregated increases.
-By the same token, the lower estimate deliberately excludes misinvoicing in trade between developing countries and, therefore, is likely to underestimate trade misinvoicing at the individual country level.
+By the same token, the lower estimate deliberately excludes misinvoicing at the individual country level.